 On the sleeves notes of the new release of the BBC’s 1964-65 series of Sherlock Holmes adventures, it is suggested that the series is “Regarded by many to be the best incarnation of the Baker Street sleuth…”.
-Within further, more detailed essays in the accompanying booklet, the opinion seems to be one that is shared; … Continue reading Sherlock Holmes (1964-65) – BFI.
+Within further, more detailed essays in the accompanying booklet, the opinion seems to be one that is shared; that in spite of the great technical set-backs the series … Continue reading Sherlock Holmes (1964-65) – BFI.

 While many British films take full advantage of the rural potential that “this spectered isle” can provide, there seems to be another sub-sect to this branch film, often finding its way into British horror cinema.
-Of course, this isn’t as clear cut as simply analysing films under the guise of “Rural Horror” or “Folk Horror" … Continue reading Films On The Strange British Coastline.
+Of course, this isn’t as clear cut as simply analysing films under the guise of “Rural Horror” or “Folk Horror” but there is a small batch of British horror films … Continue reading Films On The Strange British Coastline.